FL-LearningGroup/BeautifulData-Server/BDS.Runtime.md

 #### Dynamic load and execute pipeline
 The type of collection infomation pipeline is divided into two parts.
 One types is dll file.
-The dll file include detial step of collection information.The dll file can be dynamic load and unload.
+The dll file include detials steps of collection information.The dll file can be dynamic load and unload.
 This function is provided by .NET.

 #### Control pipeline
 We need to create, remove, update, stop pipeline and ensure correct execute at the right time according to the schedule time.